terretta/yc-bootstrap/README.markdown

 A scaling, monitored, distributed-ready, realtime, persistent infrastructure-creator.
 Take control over your IAAS.

+## Why

+1. Any code that was written for yc-boostrap, or external service used (cassandra.io), was done on a monetary basis.
+You can always scale up if you don't fail.

+1. PAAS are great, but expensive (just look at the added cost of Heroku add-ons, or Chef hosting).
+If you have a basic knowledge of AWS services, you can handle issues that arise.

+1. It should be about the idea and service, not about the infrastructure.

+1. Puppet/Chef/CloudFormation are kind of a pain in the ass; let's stick to Bash basics.

 ## Giants

 First and fore-most, I've perfected this from m2m.io environment setup.